 Employee assessment testing is an effective method of streamlining your prospective talent pool and can be used to ensure you make the best hiring decisions.
-Whilst much can be gleaned from early-stage interviews, pre-employment assessments provide clear data to evidence informed decisions and are much quicker to administer.
+Whilst much can be gleaned from early-stage interviews, pre-employment assessments provide precise data for evidence-informed decisions and are much quicker to administer.

 When used as part of a varied and comprehensive hiring process, employee assessment tests help to shed invaluable light upon employee strengths and provide future performance indicators.

-Indeed, most employers now use at least one form of standardised pre-employment test in their recruitment process, and many rely upon a mixture of assessments to effectively test candidate aptitude, suitability and fit.
+Indeed, most employers now use at least one form of standardized pre-employment test in their recruitment process.
+Many rely upon a mixture of assessments to effectively test candidate aptitude, suitability, and fit.

 The type of pre-employment tests you choose will depend upon your sector and the type of role you most commonly recruit for.
-Employers can tailor their employee assessment sequence depending upon department or service area.
-Employers within technical industries may wish to additionally test mechanical, electrical or financial reasoning.
+Employers can tailor their employee assessment sequence depending on the department or service area.
+Employers within technical industries may wish to additionally test mechanical, electrical, or financial reasoning.

-Some employee assessment test publishers provide tailored situational judgement tests or personality questionnaires for employers, so that they can test candidates for alignment with their organisation’s core values and fit within their company culture.
+Some employee assessment test publishers provide tailored situational judgment tests or personality questionnaires for employers so that they can test candidates for alignment with their organization’s core values and fit within their company culture.

 How do Employee Assessment Tests Work?

 Employee assessment tests work by presenting all candidates with the same questions, in the same format, to complete within a given time frame.
-Once the candidates have taken the tests - whether online or at an assessment centre - candidate scores can be compiled, analysed and compared to highlight the strongest candidates in each area.
+Once the candidates have taken the tests - whether online or at an assessment center - candidate scores can be compiled, analyzed, and compared to highlight the strongest candidates in each area.

-This data can then be used to make strategic and informed decisions about continuation in the recruitment process.
+This data can then be used to make strategic and informed decisions about the continuation of the recruitment process.

 These days, employee assessment tests are commonly administered online, often through a testing portal or pre-employment assessment platform.

-Note that some organisations decide to require candidates to re-sit early-stage psychometric assessments taken at home if they progress to the assessment centre stage.
-This is to double-check the scores and ensure no additional help was enlisted to obtain the original result.
+Note that some organizations decide to require candidates to re-sit early-stage psychometric assessments taken at home if they progress to the assessment center stage.
+This is to double-check the scores and ensure no additional help was enlisted to obtain the actual result.

 Some tests employ negative marking – meaning that points are deducted for incorrect answers – but most do not.

 It is also important tests are pitched correctly to maintain candidate satisfaction.
-Your recruitment process is, after all, a direct reflection upon your company brand.
+Your recruitment process is, after all, a direct reflection of your company brand.

-The most commonly used pre-employment assessments are cognitive ability tests, situational judgment assessments and personality and cultural fit tests.
-These are often used in combination, in order to gain a full picture of each candidate’s strengths and skills.
+The most commonly used pre-employment assessments are cognitive ability tests, situational judgment assessments, and personality and cultural fit tests.
+These are often used in combination, to gain a full picture of each candidate’s strengths and skills.

 Personality and Culture Fit

-Personality tests, or cultural fit tests, are used to assess the personality, character and behavioural traits of prospective employees.
-They consist of a series of statements which candidates are asked to rank, according to their strength of agreement.
+Personality tests, or cultural fit tests, are used to assess the personality, character, and behavioral traits of prospective employees.
+They consist of a series of statements that candidates are asked to rank, according to their strength of agreement.

 These tests result in the production of a personality profile, which provides a useful indication of a candidate’s approach to work and level of professionalism.

-They are used to determine whether a candidate shares the ethics and behavioural values that guide the organisation.
+They are used to determine whether a candidate shares the ethics and behavioral values that guide the organization.
 This type of test is not usually timed.

 Cognitive ability tests seek to assess the mental aptitude and agility of candidates.

-The most common forms of cognitive ability tests are verbal reasoning, which assesses written comprehension and interpretation; numerical reasoning, which tests the ability to work with numbers and analyse data; and diagrammatic reasoning, which assesses capacity to analyse shapes and patterns and rapidly deduce governing rules.
+The most common forms of cognitive ability tests are verbal reasoning, which assesses written comprehension and interpretation; numerical reasoning, which tests the ability to work with numbers and analyze data; and diagrammatic reasoning, which assesses the capacity to analyze shapes and patterns and rapidly deduce governing rules.

-Situational judgement assessments present prospective employees with a number of theoretical scenarios, mirroring those encountered within the workplace.
+Situational judgment assessments present prospective employees with several theoretical scenarios, mirroring those encountered within the workplace.
 They require candidates to indicate how they would respond to the situations, usually by selecting a course of action (or ranking options) from a multiple-choice list.

-Situational judgement assessments help to determine whether a candidate aligns with a company’s expected behaviours and values.
+Situational judgment assessments help to determine whether a candidate aligns with a company’s expected behaviors and values.

 Using Employment Assessment Tests for Hiring Talent